-- Sensitively check pupil's understanding and knowledge of general personal safety issues using reminders and explicit prompts to link their existing knowledge of "how to keep safe" to the rules that will apply specifically to, for instance, internet use. - Apply rules consistently to embed understanding. - Specific, age related sessions with individuals as the need arises to deal with issues. - Communicate rules clearly to parents and seek their support in implementing school rules at home.
+- Sensitively check pupil's understanding and knowledge of general personal safety issues using reminders and explicit prompts to link their existing knowledge of "how to keep safe" to the rules that will apply specifically to, for instance, internet use. - Apply rules consistently to embed understanding. - Strategies such as the SoSafe programme are used to help pupils transfer rules to other lessons and environments. - Communicate rules clearly to parents and seek their support in implementing school rules at home.
 Working with parents and sharing information with them is relevant to all children, but this group especially. - Careful explanations about why rules might change in different situations i.e. why it is ok to give your name and address to an adult if you are lost in town, but not when using the Internet. - Consistent use of cause and effect linking the rules to consequences teaching realistic and practical examples of what might happen if... without frightening pupils.